top of page

 How to Sell Subrights:

-• Work with a literary agent who specializes in subrights.
+• Work with a Literary Agent: Seek someone who specializes in subrights.

-• Attend book fairs like the Bologna Children's Book Fair or Frankfurt Book Fair.
+• Attend Book Fairs: Check out events like the Bologna Children's Book Fair or Frankfurt Book Fair.

-• Research and pitch foreign publishers and media companies directly.
+• Research and Pitch: Contact foreign publishers and media companies directly.

-💰 Potential Earnings: Deals can range from a few hundred dollars to six figures if you land the right contract.
+💰 Potential Earnings: Deals can range from a few hundred dollars to six figures if you secure the right contract.

 7. Work-for-Hire & IP Writing